sourcegraph/handbook/content/sales/index.md

 - The new SAO has a new Primary Contact
 - The new Primary Contact was not referred by an existing Primary Contact
 - There have been no Closed Won opportunities within the past 30 days
-- All SAO criteria is met for the newly created opporutnity
+- All SAO criteria is met for the newly created opportunity

 ### Target Opportunity Profile: